alangalvino/incognia-common-lisp/README.md

 #### Registering Signup

-This method registers a new signup for the given installation (`:installation-id`), returning a risk assessment and supporting evidence (see [Incognia Response Structure](#incognia-response-structure)):
+This method registers a new signup for the given installation (`:installation-id`), returning a risk assessment and supporting evidence (see [Response Structure](#response-structure)):

 ```lisp
 (incognia:register-signup :installation-id "your-installation-id"